Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 More recently, oil and gas have funded the rise of separatist groups in Nigeria and played a critical role in the surprising rapprochement between Turkey and the Kurds of Iraqi Kurdistan.The need for reliable energy supplies has also underpinned unlikely partnerships, such as those between Washington and Riyadh or between Europe and Russia.
 And for the bulk of the last thirty years, nervousness over energy scarcity was one of the most important animators of Chinese foreign policy.

-as ever.
+Today, the impact of energy on international affairs is as pronounced as ever.
 Yet energy’s bearing on geopolitics has arguably never been less understood.
 Why is this the case?
 One possibility is the rate of change.
 In the last decade alone, developments in the world of energy have unfolded at breakneck speed.
 Technology has brought large quantities of oil and gas once thought too expensive to produce to global markets.
 The declining costs of some renewable energies are making them competitive in some locations without government support.
 Digitization is introducing the possibility of once-unimagined efficiencies.
 And concerns over environment and climate change are spurring new forms of global action.
 All of these changes, moreover, are part of dynamic systems, which will continue to evolve, injecting new incentives and obstacles into the political domain as they do.

+Another reason why energy has not figured more prominently in the analysis and making of foreign policy may be explained in the work of Robert Jervis, a professor now at Columbia University who has applied psychology to policy and decision-making.
 Jervis writes of the tendency of all people, when seeking to explain complex phenomena, to unconsciously discount the importance of factors they do not understand.
 The workings of energy markets are often complicated and technical, possibly leading many to gloss over their critical role in shaping international affairs and to focus instead on more intuitive explanations such as politics and history.